 Weather in NH can vary wildly in the course of a single day, from cold to hot and back to cold again.
 So, do like the French and bring layers.
 You'll likely have a hoodie on in the morning, take that off in the afternoon, and don a fleece or jacket once evening sets.
 Sneakers are your best bet for footwear, but also bring something for your feet in case of rain.
 And speaking of rain, you'll want an anorak or rain jacket on hand as well as umbrella to ensure that it doesn't rain.
 For sleeping, consider warm socks, pjs and/or sweats, and a bathrobe for snuggling up in front of the fire with your new friends.
 Although the down comforters will keep you warm and cozy, cabins are not insulated.
 Some attendees bring a knit hat to sleep in.
 And dare we suggest a bathing suit?

 WHAT OTHER THINGS SHOULD I BRING?

 Flashlight (with extra batteries) is a must-have.
 Also consider: camera, alarm clock, small reading light, ear plugs, bug repellant, bottle opener, hat, phone charger, travel mug (for coffee or tea from the dining hall or in your cabin), snacks (there is no cafe on campus for in-between meals).
-Cabins have small iceboxes, but no microwaves.
-You may bring your own small coffee maker or electric tea kettle for early morning/late evening beverages.
-Don’t forget the fixings!
+Cabins have small iceboxes and electric tea kettles, but no microwaves.
+You may bring your own small coffee maker if you are someone who enjoys a coffee first thing on the dock.
+Don't forget the fixings (i.e. coffee, tea bags, etc)!
 The paths between classrooms and cabins are lovely and blanketed with pine needles, but not paved, so a rolling cart for your art supplies would be tough to manage.
 We suggest a backpack or carryall bag.

 HOW DO I APPLY FOR THE ART FAIR?